tuupola/php-docker-k8s/README.md

 # Slim Framework with Docker

 Examples how to run [Slim Framework](https://www.slimframework.com/) with Docker.
+Same setups should work with any PHP application.
 Subfolders have their own more specific README.

 ## Apache + MariaDB